kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_basics.md

 ## Metadata

 The `time_info` property associates metadata to the time vector.
 It is a dictionary where each key is the name of one metadata.
-By default, `time_info` includes the `Unit` metadata, which corresponds to `s`.
+By default, `time_info` includes the `unit` metadata, which corresponds to `s`.
 Any other metadata can be added by adding new keys in `time_info`.

 ```{code-cell} ipython3
 ts.time_info